LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

           # Alternatively, use the web dashboard setup.
           $ tkg init --ui

    -  Optionally create a configuration file for the production Kubernetes cluster.
-By default, the "dev" plan will create one control plane node and the "prod" plan will create three.
-Both will create one worker node.
+By default, the "dev" plan will create one Control Plane Node and the "prod" plan will create three.
+Both will create one Worker Node.

       .. code-block:: sh